-The deep orbit of Chandra permits reasonable access to any TOO.
+The long orbit and broad sky coverage of Chandra offer considerable flexibility in the treatment of TOOs.
 The minimum expected response time for a TOO is approximately 24 hours.
 The total number of TOOs performed is limited by operational and manpower constraints.

-Requests either to initiate a Pre-Approved TOO or to propose a new one are made to the CXC Director or his representative, who decides whether to interrupt the timeline and conduct the observation.
-The investigator is required to submit the appropriate web-based form: the TOO trigger form (for pre-approved observations) or the DDT version of RPS (for new observations) available at the CXC home page: http://cxc.harvard.edu/soft/RPS/Chandra\RfO.html.
+Requests either to initiate a Pre-Approved TOO or to propose a new one are made to the CXC Director or a designated representative, who decides whether to interrupt the timeline and conduct the observation.
+The investigator is required to submit the appropriate web-based form: the TOO trigger form (for pre-approved observations) or the DDT version of RPS (for new observations) available at the CXC home page: http://cxc.harvard.edu/soft/RPS/Chandra_RfO.html.